-In addition, in Mexico City and in other parts of the country, there is the possibility of contacting the police directly, who specialise in tourists.
+In addition, in Mexico City and other parts of the country, there is the possibility of contacting the police directly, who specialize in tourists.
 These are called Agencias del Ministerio Público especializadas en Atención al Turista and can be found in Mexico City at the following addresses, among others:

 Calle Amberes 54, esquina Londres, Zona Rosa, Delegación Cuauhtémoc, Tel.
 53455382

 Calle Victoria 76, e/ Luis Moya y Revillagigedo, Col. Centro, Delegación Cuauthémoc, Tel.
 53468724

 Av.
 Presidente Masaryk 172, Col. Polanco, Delegación Miguel Hidalgo, tel.
 55317449.

 There, advertisements can be placed directly, there are employees with foreign language skills.

 The local currency is the Peso ($) = 100 Centavos (¢).
 It is possible to buy and sell US Dollars and Euro notes in exchange offices and larger hotels.

 All major credit cards are widely accepted, but in some cases, there may be connection problems when booking electronically with foreign credit cards.
 Cash can be withdrawn from ATMs connected to the Maestro system using the appropriate bank card.

 Only ATMs inside secure buildings such as banks, hotels, or shopping centers should be used.
 There, too, travelers should look out for people in the immediate vicinity who might spy on them or follow them.

 Money can be transferred from Germany at short notice via the "Western Union".
 Due to the long duration of the transfer, it is not advisable to make any other bank transfers.